 Emily Schlosberg, B.A.

-Emily is a second-year Master’s level student on the Couples, Marriage and Family track.
-She received my BA in Psychology and Sociology from Sweet Briar College.
-She had the opportunity to work with families in an intensive in-home setting during her practicum and is looking forward to be able to work with families in the clinic.
+Emily is a second-year Master’s level student on the Couples, Marriage, and Family track.
+She received her B.A. in Psychology and Sociology from Sweet Briar College.
+She had the opportunity to work with families in an intensive in-home setting during her practicum and is looking forward to being able to work with families in the clinic.

 Rocky is a second-year student in the Couples, Marriage, and Family Program.
 After graduating with his B.S. in Mass Communications from Virginia Commonwealth University in 2014, Rocky worked at advertising agencies in Boston and New York City.
 Outside of advertising, he worked as a substitute teacher in Fairfax County and as a Big Brother with Big Brothers Big Sisters of New York City, where he developed his interest in assisting children and teenagers with low confidence and self-belief.
 Rocky spent his practicum in Mechanicsville at Triple Willow Mental Health utilizing Adlerian Theory to build encouragement and self-confidence in a variety of clients.
 He currently works as a graduate assistant at William & Mary's Cohen Career Center, where he focuses on preparing students for mentally adjusting to life after college.
 After graduation, Rocky hopes to assist parents in building their children's self-efficacy and independence.